scottishgovernment/resources.mygov.scot/_criterion/technology-appraisal.md

 index: 0
 ---

+<p class="leader">Evaluate what technology, tools and systems will be used to build, host, operate and measure the service and how to procure them.</p>

 ## Contents
 {:.no_toc}
 * TOC
 {:toc}
 <!--TOC max3-->

-Evaluate what technology, tools and systems will be used to build, host, operate and measure the service and how to procure them.

 ## How point 11 improves the service